Scripture Reference: John 4:46-54

 Suggested Emphasis: Believe the words of Jesus.

-Memory Verse: “Jesus did many other miraculous signs in the presence of his disciples, which are not recorded in this book.
-But these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name.”
-John 20:30-31
+Memory Verse: “Jesus performed many other signs in the presence of his disciples, which are not recorded in this book.
+But these are written that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name.”
+John 20:30-31, NIV

 (John 4:39-41).
 Jesus has been travelling and preaching the word of God.
 Originally he had performed his first miracle in the town of Cana in the region of Galilee.
 In today’s story he returns to Cana after travelling around Samaria.

 Jesus notices that the people in Galilee are different than in Samaria.
 He had not performed any miracles in Samaria yet many believed (John 4:39-41).
 The people in Galilee seemed to demand miracles before they would believe (4:48).

 The nobleman in today’s story was probably a royal official in Herod Antipas’ court (verse 46).
 This was the son of the Herod that was king of the Jews when Jesus was born.